 What is Multiple Sclerosis (MS)?

-Multiple Sclerosis (MS) is a chronic disease that causes issues with vision, balance, coordination, muscle control and other basic body functions.
+Multiple Sclerosis (MS) is a chronic autoimmune disorder of the central nervous system.
+(1) Multiple Sclerosis (MS) is a chronic disease that causes issues with vision, balance, coordination, muscle control, and other basic body functions.
 Multiple Sclerosis (MS) can affect your brain, spinal cord, and optic nerves in your eyes.

 The effects are different for each person, some have mild symptoms while others may have quite severe symptoms that can prevent them from completing daily tasks.